mokimoko/CharacterCardExtractor-v1.0/README.md

 # Character Card & Lorebook Extractor
-I made this program because I love using character cards and lorebooks, but sometimes I want to do more with them than just use them in roleplay programs.
-I'm not a professional programmer - this started as a fun project for my own use, but I thought others might find it helpful too!

 ## What does it do?
 This program takes your character cards and lorebooks (just .json files for now) and turns them into easy-to-read text files.
 You can: